Abdulwahab Alamrani: Career

 While the legitimate government itself spent more than five years outside Yemen, and because the writer Alamrani continued to criticize corruption and lack of respect for human rights of all the conflicting parties in Yemen, whether the illegal militia (the Houthi and the Southern Movement) or the internationally recognized legal authority that lies outside Yemen, the outcome of the absence and corruption of the legal government was reflected on the lives of many Yemeni.

-Ambassador Alamrani, even though he was an official employee in the diplomatic corps of the internationally recognized Yemeni legitimate government, the latter's position is no longer loyal to its Employees.
-It shirked its obligations towards the people and educated elites, and because of (Alamrani's) writings in the media against the coalition countries and their aggressive policy against the Yemeni people, his rights were undermined as he criticizes both the Yemeni state administration and coalition.
+Alamrani, even though he was an official employee in the diplomatic corps of the internationally recognized Yemeni legitimate government, the latter's position is no longer loyal to its Employees.
+It shirked its obligations towards the people and educated elites, and because of Alamrani's writings in the media against the coalition countries and their aggressive policy against the Yemeni people, his rights were undermined as he criticizes both the Yemeni state administration and coalition.
 The government deprived him of his presumed employment rights, which further increased restrictions on him by the legitimate Yemeni government which he is supposed to belong to, because of his criticism of the crimes of the so-called Arab coalition that launched a war against Yemen and the silence of the legitimate government that he was supposed to belong to for war crimes.